muhabibi/airflow_in_docker/README.md

 ```

 ### Creating Fernet Key
 For encrypted connection passwords, we must have the same fernet_key.
 By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose file to set the same key accross containers.
-To generate a fernet_key :
+To generate a fernet_key:
 ```sh
 python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"
 ```